How can we help? 👋

 • Based on country-level grid averages

-Regional factors (Australia and United States)
+Regional factors (Australia, Canada, United States)

 • Provides more accurate emissions calculations based on actual grid supply